Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: SDP relaxations of the clique number

 The clique number $\omega(G)$ of a graph $G$ is a classical NP-complete problem.
 It can be formulated as a polynomial optimization over $x \in \R^n$ where $n$ is the number of vertices of $G = (V,E)$:

 An extensive body of literature considered upper bounds produced by convex relaxations, which are more computationally efficient.
-One particular question in this literature is whether semidefinite program (SDP) relaxations would produce upper bounds that are tighter than $O (\sqrt {n})$ where $n$ is the number of vertices of $G$.
+One particular question in this literature is whether semidefinite program (SDP) relaxations would lead to an $O (n^{\frac{1}{2}-\epsilon})$ upper bound on the clique number for some $\epsilon>0$.

 \emph{Erdos-Renyi graphs} $G\sim \mathcal G(\frac{1}{2}, n)$ are random graphs where each edge is present independently with probability $\frac{1}{2}$.
-In this setting, \cite{FK03} showed that the \emph{Lovasz-Schrijver hierarchy} of SDPs attains an $\Omega (\sqrt {n})$ lower bound for relaxations of any constant degree.
-We denote the values of these relaxations by $N_+^t(G)$ where $t \in \mathbb N$ is the degree of the hierarchy.
+In this setting, reference \cite{FK03} showed that the \emph{Lovasz-Schrijver hierarchy} of SDPs attains an $\Omega (\sqrt {n})$ lower bound for clique number relaxations of any constant degree.

 Another line of work considered the \emph {sum of squares (SOS)} hierarchy of SDPs, also known as the \emph{Lasserre-Parrilo hierarchy}.
 In the context of the clique number problem, these relaxations, denoted by $SOS_{2t} (G)$ where $t$ is the degree of the hierarchy, are defined as follows.
 Let $\mathcal{P}(V)$ be the collection of all subsets (power set) of $V$, and let $\mathcal{P}_{t} = \left\{ I \in \mathcal{P}(V) \,|\, |I| \leq t \right\}$ and $\mathcal{P}_{=t} = \left\{ I \in \mathcal{P}(V) \,|\, |I| = t \right\}$ denote the subsets of $V$ with at most $t$ and exactly $t$ elements, respectively.
 For $y \in \mathbb{R}^{\mathcal{P}_{2t}}$, we define the \emph{moment matrix} of $y$ $M_t(y) \in \mathbb{R}^{\mathcal{P}_t \times \mathcal{P}_t}$ by $ M_t(y)_{IJ} = y_{I \cup J}$ where $I, J \in \mathcal{P}_t(V)$.
 We also denote by $\mathcal K$ the set of all cliques of $G$.
 Then the SOS hierarchy is given by